 C-terminal analysis revealed that glutamine was the C-terminus of the pentadecapeptide.

-Step 1: Arrange the given information and change the amino acids to their one-letter abbreviations to make things easier on you.
+Step 1: Arrange the given information and change the amino acids to their one-letter abbreviations to make things easier for you.

 (Note that bold letters are information that can be deduced from the given information.)